nasarali03/interview-sensei/README.md

-# InterviewAI - AI-Powered Interview Preparation
+# IntervuewSensei - AI-Powered Interview Preparation

 A modern, full-featured web application that generates personalized interview questions and answers based on job descriptions and resumes.
 Built with FastAPI, Jinja2 templates, and a beautiful responsive UI.